camunda/camunda-docs/docs/product-manuals/zeebe/zeebe-overview.md

 With Zeebe you can:

-- Define workflows graphically in BPMN 2.0
+- Define processes graphically in BPMN 2.0
 - Choose any gRPC-supported programming language to implement your workers
-- Build workflows that react to events from Apache Kafka and other messaging platforms
+- Build processes that react to events from Apache Kafka and other messaging platforms
 - Use a SaaS offering or deploy with Docker and Kubernetes (in the cloud or on-premises)
 - Scale horizontally to handle very high throughput
-- Rely on fault tolerance and high availability for your workflows
+- Rely on fault tolerance and high availability for your processes
-- Export workflow data for monitoring and analysis
+- Export process data for monitoring and analysis
 - Engage with an active community

 ## Next Steps